Electrode-iOS/ELHybridWeb/platformAPI.md

 ## NativeBridge Object ##

+The `NativeBridge` object is the JavaScript object that encapsulates the platform API.

+### Lifecycle

+The `NativeBridge` object is added to the JavaScript context as soon as the context is created by the web view.
+Typically this means that the `NativeBridge` will already have been created by the time the hybrid web application's scripts are loaded allowing the scripts to access the API.
+For the cases that the `NativeBridge` object is `undefined` when the hybrid web app's scripts run, the `nativeBridgeReady()` callback should be set so that the web app can be notified that the `NativeBridge` object has been initialized.

+A new `NativeBridge` object is initialized when the hybrid web application transitions to a new native view as a result of `animateForward()` and `presentModal()` calls.
+This enables the hybrid web application to configure the `NativeBridge` object relative to the native view that is containing the web app.
+For example this allows callbacks such as `onAppear`, `onDisappear`, and `onBack` to be configured differently for each native view.

+The `NativeBridge` object instances are persisted in each native view.
+This means that when you `animateBackward()` or `dismissModal()` back to a previous native view, any callbacks set on the previous view will remain intact.

 #### newState()

 Creates a new `NativeBridge` object and adds it to the existing view and JavaScript context.